rekalogika/rekalogika.dev/docs/file/05-metadata.md

 ## Low-Level Metadata Handling

-In a non local filesystem, the library stores a file's metadata in a [sidecar file](https://en.wikipedia.org/wiki/Sidecar_file) in the JSON format.
+In a non-local filesystem, the library stores a file's metadata in a [sidecar file](https://en.wikipedia.org/wiki/Sidecar_file) in the JSON format.
 If the file key is `foo/bar.txt`, the metadata file key will be `foo/bar.txt.metadata`.

 Rationale:

-* Supports all filesystem.
+* Supports all filesystems.
-* Uniform way of handling metadata with all filesystem.
+* Uniform way of handling metadata with all filesystems.
 * Simpler administration. i.e. when copying between different filesystems.
 * Implements coarse-grained [remote façade pattern](https://martinfowler.com/eaaCatalog/remoteFacade.html) to improve performance with remote filesystems.

-With the local filesystem, the library provides the same interface as above, but does not save the metadata to a sidecar file.
+With the local filesystem, the library provides the same interface as above but does not save the metadata to a sidecar file.
 Instead, the metadata is determined from the file and stored in an in-memory cache.
-Any changes to the metadata are not persisted and only valid in the current request, but will be considered if the caller copies or moves the file to a non-local filesystem.
+Any changes to the metadata are not persisted and are only valid in the current request but will be considered if the caller copies or moves the file to a non-local filesystem.

-The caller is expected to treat files in the local filesystem as transient objects, and expected to copy or move the files to a non-local filesystem if they wish to store the file.
+The caller is expected to treat files in the local filesystem as transient objects and expected to copy or move the files to a non-local filesystem if they wish to store the file.